 First Parish is one of thirteen churches in the Family Promise Metrowest network that provides shelter and meals for homeless families; each church does this several weeks a year.
 The goal of this interfaith program is to keep families together while they work toward living in their own home again.
 We started in the summer of 2008 and receive much assistance from our support congregation, First Baptist Church in Framingham.

-The guests arrive about 5:15 p.m. and share a family-style meal with the volunteers who have prepared it.
-The guests clean up and we socialize until bedtime, which is early because the MIHN van picks up our guests at 6:45 a.m. on weekdays.
-Two volunteers spend the night at the church and put out a very simple breakfast in the morning.
-The guests spend the day at the Day Center, which is housed at the Common Street Spiritual Center in Natick.
+The guests arrive about 5 pm and share a family-style meal with dinner host volunteers.
+The guests clean up and we socialize until bedtime, which is early because the MIHN van picks up our guests at 6:45 am on weekdays.
+Two volunteers spend the night at the church and put out a very simple breakfast in the morning (most importantly–coffee!).
+The guests spend the day at the Day Center, which is housed on Mulligan Street in Natick.
 There the director and associate director help guests with goals, such as finding housing, work, and/or childcare.
 Families are also able to use showers there and wash their laundry.
 There are education programs for families or kids activities in the large meeting room.

 Volunteers are needed for preparing meals, evening companionship, staying overnight, grocery shopping, doing laundry, and for setup before the week and cleanup after the guests move on to another church.
 To volunteer, contact: Andre Lamontagne Contact Andre

 First Parish is one of two metrowest congregations that host the MetroWest Free Medical Program, a nonprofit organization that engages volunteer healthcare providers to offer physical and mental health services to those who are uninsured and underinsured.